 Your social media marketing resume sections should be something like this:

 - Resume Objective

 To leave a positive first impression on the hiring manager, a hooking resume statement is an influential factor that you should not overlook.

 One of the first things hiring managers will notice is the resume objective.
 To separate yourself from what everyone has on their resume, highlight your most exceptional social media management skills and achievements.

 This section of your resume must highlight your work history and show that you have online marketing experience with some communication skills.

-You will have to showcase your social media strategy and social marketing campaign experience in the work experience section.
+You will have to showcase your social media strategy, social media management skills, and social marketing campaign experience in the work experience section.